dekorateio/dekorate/examples/helm-on-kubernetes-example/readme.md

 - <chart name>-<chart version>-helm.tar.gz
 - templates/*.yml the generated resources by Dekorate

-How can we use it?
+How can it be used?

-First, make sure you have installed [the Helm command line](https://helm.sh/docs/intro/install/) and have connected into a cluster.
+First, make sure you have installed [the Helm command line](https://helm.sh/docs/intro/install/) and has access to a kubernetes cluster.

 Then, run the following Maven command in order to generate the Helm artifacts and build/push the image into a container registry: